RD-1997/Vagrant-Puppet/README.md

 # Vagrant-Puppet
-Automatic install and configuration of a puppet master/agent connection.
+Auto installation and configuration of a puppet master/agent connection.

 # Step 1